Probate & Trust Administration

 - Lease agreements in regard to business interests may be used to allow the senior generation to retain ownership and delay or escape capital gains tax, yet transfer day-to-day operations and management responsibilities to children or others.

 Amendments And Updates To Your Estate Plan

 Due to changes in law and in personal goals, finances and family situations, a periodic review of your estate plan is wise.
 We will review the estate plan and update documents as needed.

 - All marital property agreements classifying all assets as marital property, to forgive all capital gains tax on appreciated assets of both spouses upon the death of one spouse* and to clarify that the intention is for all assets to be community property (equally owned by both spouses).

 One-year waiting period may apply to obtain tax benefit, so capital gains forgiveness may not be effective if death occurs less than one year after marital property agreement is signed.

-- All marital property agreements with non-probate transfer of assets provisions, which incorporate plan of distribution from will, avoids full probate on assets which incorporate plan of distribution from will, avoids full probate on assets (although a petition must be filed with the court), avoids capital gain on appreciated assets and clarifies intentions on ownership described above.
-(Only available in conjunction with will.)
+- All marital property agreements with nonprobate transfer of assets provisions, which incorporate plan of distribution from will, avoid full probate on assets that incorporate plan of distribution from will, avoid full probate on assets (although a petition must be filed with the court), avoid capital gain on appreciated assets and clarify intentions on ownership described above (only available in conjunction with will.)